dropmeaword/how-to-read-software/PITCHME.md

 ---

-Software is hard.
-It's harder than anything else I've ever had to do.
+"Software is hard.
+It's harder than anything else I've ever had to do."

 Donald Knuth, The Art of Computer Programming on writing TeX